jstremme/trex-cv-experiments/README.md

 [![python38](https://img.shields.io/badge/python-3-orange.svg)]()
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Contains code and instructions for analyzing experiments with the [trex](https://github.com/mooch443/trex) computer vision tool
+Contains code and instructions for [Levin lab](https://ase.tufts.edu/biology/labs/levin/) motion analysis with the [trex](https://github.com/mooch443/trex) computer vision tool

 ### About

-...
+This repository contains proof of concept code and instructions for analyzing video footage from [Levin lab](https://ase.tufts.edu/biology/labs/levin/) using the [trex](https://github.com/mooch443/trex) computer vision tool.
+Video data of deformed tadpole experiments was provided by Vaibhav Pai.
+After receiving access to this data, follow the sections below to build the environment to install and run trex, then analyze the deformed tadpole videos with the trex tool.

 ### Build the Trex Environment